Emergency Food Supply And Storage: The Survival Guide

 For these sort of unexpected circumstances, having food stocks in place is a prudent move for anyone.
 Because while a short-term power outage is hardly the zombie apocalypse, the negative effects on food supply could be the same for you and your family.

-How Much Food to Keep
+How Much Food to Store for Emergencies

 As you might imagine, even “expert” opinions vary widely when it comes to the amount of food to keep on hand.
 At a minimum, you should have a week’s worth of food and water – two weeks to a month is even better, and three to six months is ideal if you have the space.
 The Mormon Church encourages its members to have a one-year food supply on hand for themselves, their family and to help others in the community in the event of a disaster.
 The short answer is that more food always is better, but you likely have a limited amount of space.
 Two weeks to a month is a bare minimum, and anything more than a year is probably overkill.

-What Kind of Food to Keep
+What Food to Store for Emergencies

 One good way to kickstart your food supply is to buy a massive amount of beans and rice.
 That way, if the food supply dries up tomorrow, you’ll have something to eat.
 These may not be the most appetizing choices, but using this approach will at least give you peace of mind while you build up and diversify your food supply.